About Clarity Services

 Leah Boyd

-Leah Boyd is a certified trainer with the International Center for Nonviolent Communication and holds a BS in Education.
+Leah Boyd is a certified trainer with the International Center for Nonviolent Communication, a succession coordinator with the International Farm Transition Network and holds a BS in Education.
 She is a professional mediator, group facilitator, communication skills trainer & musician.
-With a diverse background including special education, human resources and professional music, Leah brings wide personal experience to her work.
+With a diverse background including teaching special education, human resources for a trucking company and professional music, Leah brings wide personal experience to her work.

 Leah trusts the creative potential that is unleashed when all voices are heard and all needs are considered within a supportive structure, allowing creative tension to become a source of creativity.